 “I really wanted to know more, so I looked him up and found him in the U.S. and rang him and asked him if I could train with him,” Dr. Inder recalls.

 Dr. Volpe invited her to Boston Children’s, where she completed her residency in 1999.
-During that three-year program, she met Dr. Terry Sanger, now CHOC’s chief scientific officer, and Dr. Tom Megerian, medical director of the Thompson Autism Center at CHOC.
+During that three-year program, she met Dr. Terry Sanger, now CHOC’s chief scientific officer, and Dr. Tom Megerian, medical director of the Thompson Autism and Neurodevelopmental Center at CHOC.